roncterry/install_lab_env/README.md

 **pdf/**

 This directory contains the PDF manuals and any other PDF files related to the lab environment or the course, for example the lecture and lab manuals.
 These get copied to the `~/pdf/<COURSE_ID>/` directory when the lab environment is installed.
+(Note: As per SUSE Technical Training team standards, course PDFs are NOT distributed in the lab environment installer and should be placed in the appropriate designated location.
+This directory is used for lab environments used at events such as SUSECON.)

 **scripts/**